AkatLamaz/Tic_Tac_Toe/README.md

 - | - | -
 7 | 8 | 9
 ```
-8.The game will display the updated board after each move and check for a winner.
+8. The game will display the updated board after each move and check for a winner. <br />
-9.If a player wins or the game ends in a tie, the result will be displayed.
+9. If a player wins or the game ends in a tie, the result will be displayed. <br />
-10.The game will prompt you to play again.
-Enter 'y' to play again or 'n' to exit.
+10. The game will prompt you to play again.
+Enter 'y' to play again or 'n' to exit. <br />

 ## Features